XookSuut a code for modeling circular and non-circular flows on 2D velocity maps: Introduction

-Nevertheless, noncircular motions driven by structural component of galaxies (such as spiral arms, bars, bulge), or by angular momentum lost, are not captured in the circular rotation assumption \citep[e.g.,][]{Kormendy1983, Lacey1985, Wong2004}.
-In addition of internal processes (stellar winds, \hii~regions, shocks, outflows), and inherent projection effects, makes modeling of noncircular motions a major challenge.
+Nevertheless, non--circular motions driven by structural components of galaxies (such as spiral arms, bars, bulge), or by angular momentum lost, are not included within the circular rotation assumption \citep[e.g.,][]{Kormendy1983, Lacey1985, Wong2004}; nor those motions induced by internal processes (stellar winds, \hii~regions, shocks, outflows).
+Altogether, and taking into account projection effects, make the modeling of non--circular motions a big challenge.
+Only a few algorithms take into account deviation of circular motions, among which are: {\tt TiRiFiC}, ideal for modeling warp disks; \texttt{DiskFit}, suitable to model bar-like and radial flows; and \texttt{KINEMETRY} models non--circular motions of any order through harmonic decomposition.

-So far, the most frequent adopted algorithms for describing non--circular motions in galaxies are \texttt{reswri} \citep[e.g.,][]{Schoenmakers1997} based on the epicycle approximation, and \texttt{DiskFit} \citep[e.g.,][]{diskfit}, which does not put restrictions on the amplitudes of the noncircular motions.
-Originally, \texttt{DiskFit} was written in Fortran.
-In this paper we present an improved version of this algorithm, written in Python, with some modifications that improve the fitting procedure.
-This Python tool named \xs\footnote{\url{https://github.com/CarlosCoba/XookSuut-code}}~follows the same philosophy that \texttt{DiskFit}.
+For deriving rotational curves, most algorithms adopt frequentist methods that minimize the residuals from a model function and the data, and those parameters that minimize the residuals are chosen for creating the kinematic model that better describes the data.
+This means that from a frequentist perspective, there is a single set of true parameters that describe the data.
+Conversely, Bayesian methods assume that model parameters are totally random variables, and each parameter has associated a probability density function.
+In this way solutions are based on the likelihood of a parameter given the data; that is, on the posterior distribution of the parameters.

+These are two different perspectives to estimate the parameters from a model.
+Rotational curves are often described by several parameters, which makes it a high-dimensional problem, and therefore susceptible to find local solutions.
+Therefore, it is worth exploring methods that survey the parameter space of kinematic models to derive the best representation of the observed rotation patterns of disk galaxies.

+In this paper we introduce \xs\footnote{\url{https://github.com/CarlosCoba/XookSuut-code}}(or \texttt{XS} for short).
+This is a Python tool that implements Bayesian methods for modeling circular and noncircular motions on 2D velocity maps.
 The name of this tool is a combination of two Mayan words: \texttt{Xook} which means ``study'' and \texttt{Suut} which means ``rotation''.

-Thi paper is organized as follows.
+This paper is organized as follows.
 In Section 2 we describe the different kinematic models included in \xs.
-In Section 3 we describe the algorithm, the fitting procedure, and the error estimations on the derived parameters using a Markov Chain Monte Carlo analysis.
-In Section 4 we show the performance of this code when this is applied to a set of simulated velocity maps with oval distortions.
-In Section 5 we test \xs~on real velocity maps from different galaxy surveys and finally, in Section 6 we present our conclusions.
+In Section 3 we describe the algorithm, the fitting procedure, and the error estimations.
+In Section 4 we show the performance of this code when it is applied on simulated velocity fields of galaxies with oval distortions, as well as on real velocity maps.
+Finally, in Section 6 we present our conclusions.